|Program||Bachelor [학사과정]||Course Type||Major Elective [ 전공선택 ]|

 |Summary of Lecture||Course Description:

-This course conveys the importance of considering human capabilities and limitations in system design and operation.
+This course conveys the importance of considering human capabilities, limitations and interactions in system design and operation.
 This includes understanding human characteristics from the physical, sensory and cognitive perspectives, and how people fit into socio-technical systems.
-This introductory course provides students with a basic Human Factors (HF) knowledge base, HF terminology, basic methodologies and techniques, and selected analytical and engineering skills.
+This introductory course provides students with a basic Human Factors knowledge base, methodologies/techniques, selected analytical and engineering skills and fun human experiments.

-- Understand the principles and applications of human factors engineering;
+- Understand the principles and applications of human engineering;

 - Be able to relate human physical, sensory, cognitive capabilities and limitations to human-centered design;

-- Select and correctly use appropriate human factors & ergonomics analysis techniques;
+- Select and correctly use appropriate human engineering analysis techniques;

-- Apply human factors & ergonomics principles to develop design specifications;
+- Apply human engineering principles to develop design specifications;

-- Design, conduct, and document a human factors experiment;
+- Design, conduct, and document a human engineering experiment;

-- Apply human factors techniques and concepts introduced in class via a team project.
+- Apply human engineering techniques and concepts introduced in class via interesting labs.

 |Material for Teaching||- Main textbook : Wickens, C.D., Lee, J.D., Liu, Y., Gordon Becker, S.E., 2004.
 An Introduction to Human Factors in Engineering (2nd Ed.).
 Upper Saddle River, New Jersey: Pearson Prentice-Hall.